danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/ResNet.md

 Heavily uses batch norm layers.
 ![[Pasted image 20230712181541.png]]
 # Residual Network
-They are inspired by [[AlexNet#VGG]]'s regular design, stacking together fixed stages:
+They are inspired by [[VGG]]'s regular design, stacking together fixed stages:
 - stages are stacks of residual blocks
 - **each residual block is a stack of two 3x3 conv with batch norm and ReLU in between**
 - First block (conv layer) of each stage halves the resolution and doubles channels by using stride 2